imjusthere92/FTD_Project/README.md

-Finished up to here

 06 appends technical indicator data to the dataframes, shifts the data, and exports the new dataframes, ready to be used for Machine Learning.

+06_01 appends TI calculations, without shifting the data 06_02 appends TI calculations, and also shifts the data

-07 will run the Machine Learning models
+07 will run the Machine Learning models.

+07_01 will run non-shifted data for ML models
+07_02 will run shifted data for ML models

+06_01 is finished.
+06_02 still needs to be done.
+Starting 07_01 now and running ML models with no shifted data for now.

 Next steps -

-(technical indicator part needs to be added either now or after 05)

-Calculate TI.
-Shift the data(?).
-Start running machine learning models.
-Evaluate models.
-Come up with solution to 15-day missing data.
+Shift data for TI, run models with shifted data.

+Then, compare and evaluate models, and go from there.